-- The capacities of the Asylum Office are still insufficient to cover the hundreds of cases in which the registration certificate is automatically issued, and the police officer of the Asylum Office is not present in any of the Asylum Centres; - ❖ The capacities of CSOs providing free legal assistance are also insufficient to effectively cover all the Reception Centres and Asylum Centres within the set deadline and at the same time provide legal counselling and preparation for asylum interviews; - If strictly interpreted, hundreds of people who enjoy the status of asylum seeker would be forced to submit an asylum application and then abscond from the procedure, which further means that the Asylum Office would have to issue hundreds of decisions on discontinuation of the asylum procedure.
-This would strongly affect its regular work with the applicants who genuinely want to stay in Serbia.
-In other words, the time it will take for genuine asylum seekers to have an interview and receive a first instance decision would be significantly extended;

-- ❖ Those people who miss the deadline but have a prima facie refugee claim would be considered to be irregular migrants and would be treated in line with the Foreigners Act.
-Accordingly, they would be exposed to the risk of refoulement to one of the neighbouring countries such as Bulgaria and North Macedonia. - Vulnerable applicants such as SGBV survivors, torture victims and vulnerable applicants sometimes require weeks or months before they are capable of sharing their traumatic experiences in asylum procedure.
+- The capacities of the Asylum Office are still insufficient to cover the hundreds of cases in which the registration certificate is automatically issued, and the police officer of the Asylum Office is not present in any of the Asylum Centres; - The capacities of CSOs providing free legal assistance are also insufficient to effectively cover all the Reception Centres and Asylum Centres within the set deadline and at the same time provide legal counselling and preparation for asylum interviews; - 3.
+Those people who miss the deadline but have a prima facie refugee claim would be considered to be irregular migrants and would be treated in line with the Foreigners Act.
+Accordingly, they would be exposed to the risk of refoulement to one of the neighbouring countries such as Bulgaria and North Macedonia. - 4.
+Vulnerable applicants such as SGBV survivors, torture victims and vulnerable applicants sometimes require weeks or months before they are capable of sharing their traumatic experiences in asylum procedure.

 For that reason, it is encouraging that the stance of the Asylum Office still shows a flexible interpretation of Article 36, as it considers that the possibility to lodge an asylum application should be provided for all people regardless of the deadline.
 The arguments for this approach could be derived from the jurisprudence of the ECtHR and the case Jabari v.
-Türkiye in which the Court stated that "the automatic and mechanical application" of a short time limit (for submitting an asylum application) "must be considered at variance with the protection of the fundamental value embodied in Article 3 of the Convention."
+Türkiye in which the Court stated that the automatic and mechanical application of a short time limit (for submitting an asylum application) must be considered at variance with the protection of the fundamental value embodied in Article 3 of the Convention.
 However, it is clear that as long as this kind of provision exists in the Asylum Act, the risk of its strict interpretation will continue to exist, especially if the current policy, which implies a more or less flexible approach towards irregular stay of refugees, changes.
 Additionally, there are academics who are occasionally hired to conduct trainings for decision-makers in Administrative Law, and who are in favour of a strict interpretation of Article 36.
 For that reason, amending this provision would dispel any doubts on possible mass denial of access to the asylum procedure in the future.
 IDEAS has suggested the removal of the deadline-related provisions from the Asylum Act during the consultations with the Mol in November 2021 and provided a draft of potential solutions.